TristanBester/SDP-Data-Labelling/Meetings/Meetings_Sprint_4.md

+## Meeting 24th June (Monday) 4pm:
-Meet with Tarshen Monday 24th May to review Sprint 3 get ready to begin Sprint 4
+ - Meeting with Tarshen Monday 24th May to review Sprint 3.

-Meeting with Mr Jiahao 25 May 12:00pm:
+## Meeting with Mr Jiahao 25 May (Tuesday) 12pm:
 For Sprint 4:

 - Implement not being able to accept your own job